toextendmylimits/Amazon_coding/aws-australia.md

 | 134.
 Gas Station | Difficult
 | 2268.
 Minimum Number of Keypresses | Difficult
 | 84.
 Largest Rectangle in Histogram | Need to skip it for now, too difficult
+| 472.
+Concatenated Words | High frequent, need to work on this